anujpatel581/anujpatel581/README.md

 - 👋 Hi, I’m @anujpatel581
-- 👀 I’m interested in Androi development
+- 👀 I’m interested in Android development
-- 🌱 I’m currently learning Java, Android dev....
+- 🌱 I’m code lucifer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...